If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Welcome to the show, Chris.

-Hey, you know, you're you're one of my favorite guest hosts.
+Hey, you know, you're one of my favorite guest hosts.

-But uh I gotta I gotta say this CAFTA thing up here in Maine, NASA devastated the job market up here.
+Up here in Maine, NAFTA devastated the job market up here.

 NAFTA devastated the job market in Maine.

-I mean the shoe industry went to El Salvador or wherever it went, I don't know.
+I mean, the shoe industry went to El Salvador or wherever it went.

-We can we could argue back and forth, but I actually live here and have seen that.
+We can argue back and forth, but I actually live here and have seen that.

 And that's just a fact.